Zero modes and index theorems for non-Hermitian Dirac fermions: Introduction

 \subsection{Organization}

 The remainder of the discussion is organized as follows.
-In Sec.~\ref{sec:AharonovCasher}, I show the Aharonov-Casher index theorem for planar NH gapless Dirac fermions.
-Section~\ref{sec:JackiwRebbi} is devoted to demonstrate the Jackiw-Rebbi index theorem for NH one-dimensional massive Dirac fermions in the presence of a domain-wall of a commuting class mass.
+In Sec.~\ref{sec:AharonovCasher}, I show the Aharonov-Casher index theorem for planar NH gapless Dirac fermions, subject to external perpendicular magnetic fields.
+Section~\ref{sec:JackiwRebbi} is devoted to demonstrating the Jackiw-Rebbi index theorem for NH one-dimensional massive Dirac fermions in the presence of a domain-wall of a ``commuting class mass.''
 The Jackiw-Rossi index theorem of a composite mass order for two-dimensional NH Dirac systems is discussed in Sec.~\ref{sec:JackiwRossi}.
-A summary of results and possible experimental platform to test the theoretical predictions are staged in Sec.~\ref{sec:discussion}.
+A summary of results, their possible extensions, and promising tabletop experimental platforms to test the theoretical predictions are staged in Sec.~\ref{sec:discussion}.